mickfuzz/dyne_docs/src/terminal/docs/37-regular-expressions.md

     ^[a-z]

 This use of the caret has nothing to do with the caret that we saw before inside of square brackets.
-A caret means \"beginning of line\" when it\'s the first character of a regular expression, but only in that position.
+A caret means "beginning of line" when it\'s the first character of a regular expression, but only in that position.